-BA 582 cont.

-BA 600 Advanced Statistical Analysis (3) Competency: Statistics.
+- BA 535 Ethical and Legal Environment of Business (3) This course concentrates on how the ethical and legal components of a business affect the various stakeholders within business management.
+Students will learn to apply biblical ethical principles and values to business-related problems to reach moral decisions.
+Various ethical theories and the ethical responsibility of business to society and employees, as well as moral rights of employees, will be examined.
+In addition, an understanding of constitutional law, statutory law, case law, and administrative rules will be developed.
+Fall, Online. - BA 582 Human Resource Management (3) The fundamental concepts and current issues involved in human resource management will be examined in light of their practical application.
+These concepts and issues include the recruitment, selection, placement, training, evaluation, development, compensation, and promotion of employees.
+Students will learn organizational topics such as structure, culture, policies and procedures, job design, employee-management relations, management development, and workplace legislation.
+Spring, Online. - BA 600 Advanced Statistical Analysis (3) Competency: Statistics.
 This course teaches forecasting and econometric modeling principles used in business decision making.
 Students examine exploring data, handling outliers, correlation, single- and multiple-regression modeling, model assumption checking, residual analysis, ANOVA, various forecasting methods, and comparing means (the t-test).
 In addition, students analyze data with SPSS and Microsoft Excel using these statistical methods to be able to make better and more informed decisions and to ensure the long-run success of a business.
-Pre-term odd, DL.

-BA 642 Applied Managerial Economics (3) Competency: Economics.
+Summer, Online. - BA 642 Applied Managerial Economics (3) Competency: Economics.
 Prereq.: BA 600.
 Students will learn and apply economic principles such as supply and demand, price and costing relationships, firm competitiveness, and market forces in making intelligent organizational decisions to accomplish both stewardship and efficiency from a non-Keynesian approach.
 The student also will demonstrate basic economic forecasting and modeling techniques.
-Spring even, DL.

-BA 654 Accounting for Decision Making (3) Competency: Accounting.
+Spring, Online. - BA 654 Accounting for Decision Making (3) Competency: Accounting.
 Students will learn managerial accounting with an emphasis on the interpretation, analysis, and use of accounting data for internal reporting and decision making.
 Students will examine management issues from the perspective of manufacturing, service, and not-for-profit organizations through extensive use of spreadsheets and case analysis.
 Responsibility accounting, performance evaluation, budgeting, and variance analysis are also discussed.
-Spring odd, DL.

-BA 668 Managerial Finance (3) Competency: Finance.
+Spring, Online. - BA 668 Managerial Finance (3) Competency: Finance.
 Prereq.: BA 600.
 Students will examine financial analysis and forecasting, capital budgeting, cost of capital, long-term financial policy, and working capital within the framework of risk and time-value of money and will apply this knowledge to the managerial decision-making process.
 The use of financial models will demonstrate the students' decision-making skills.
-Spring even, DL.

-BA 677 Marketing Strategy (3) Competency: Marketing.
+Spring, Online. - BA 677 Marketing Strategy (3) Competency: Marketing.
 Prereq.: BA 600.
 Using case analysis, students will learn to make and evaluate strategic marketing decisions from planning through implementation.
 The student will develop a marketing plan and complete statistical analysis using SPSS.
-Fall odd, DL.

-BA 680 Strategic Organizational Leadership (3) Prereq.: Graduating M.B.A. student.
+Fall, Online. - BA 680 Strategic Organizational Leadership (3) Prereq.: Graduating M.B.A. student.
 This capstone course is designed to equip the student for leadership positions in a dynamic global environment.
 Students will demonstrate comprehension in major leadership theories of change management, organizational effectiveness, and communication as they interact with organizational design.
 These concepts will be studied from a Christian perspective.
 Students will use case studies, classroom presentations, and research to investigate the meaning and practice of leadership and of increasing organizational effectiveness.
-Spring, DL.
+Spring, Online.